paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ![fit](https://www.dropbox.com/s/ykcfun5zlcu7aw1/masteringbitcoin_cover.jpg?dl=1)

 ^
 ...Mastering Bitcoin, used those languages in all its code examples, which I then attempted to re-write to Elixir.
-For functionality where I did not have Elixir equivalents...
+For functionality where I did not have Elixir equivalents, I would ask libraries in Python and C++ to do the work for me by calling out to them via...

 ---